Why do we need a new flag?

 What about the Christian flag?

 When I first began to perceive the need for a flag that represents the kingdom of God I naturally turned to the Christian flag.
 But I soon noticed that it is usually displayed with the national flag and is always subservient to it.
 “Shouldn’t it be the other way around?”
 I thought.
 When I would see the two of them in a sanctuary I couldn’t help but think of the Ark of the Covenant and Dagon in the Philistine city of Ashdod (1 Sam 5).
-This arrangement struck me as blasphemous idolatry and I think that if Jesus were to cleanse our temples today he would cleanse them of the national flag.
-Eventually I realized that I was taking the Christian flag too seriously.
-This flag was derived from the US flag.
+This arrangement struck me as blasphemous idolatry, and I think that if Jesus were to cleanse our temples today he would cleanse them of the national flag.
+Eventually I realized that I was taking the Christian flag too seriously - that apparently its purpose is to allay any guilt that might arise from having only the national flag present.
+The Christian flag was derived from the US flag.
 The red stripes were removed and the stars were replaced by a red cross.
 Its resemblance to the US flag has limited its international acceptance and relegated it to a subservient status when displayed with a national flag.
-Whatever the original intent of the Christian flag, it is now nothing more than a banner that says, “We are Christians” or “This is a Christian church.”
-As such, it is merely an impotent conveyer of information rather than a symbol of authority.
+Whatever the original intent of the Christian flag, it is now essentially a sign that says: “We are Christians” or the redundant “This is a Christian church.”
+As such, it is merely an impotent conveyer of information rather than a symbol representing our King and His Kingdom.
 Flown beneath the national flag the meaning is clear, “We are Christians who owe our allegiance to this particular kingdom of the world.”
-Of course, this is subversion of our proper allegiance but rather than trying to change the world’s perception and use of the Christian flag it made more sense to create an all-new flag with a new name: the Kingdom of God flag.
-The intent is not to replace the Christian flag but to render it obsolete.
+Of course, this is a subversion of our proper allegiance, but rather than trying to change the world’s perception and use of the Christian flag, it made more sense to abandon it and create a new flag with a different purpose: to be a visual proclamation of the physical presence and sovereignty of the Kingdom in the midst of the world (Luke 9:60, Matt 11:12).
+Its solitary display before a church would identify that church as an embassy of the Kingdom.
+Embassies don’t fly the flag of their host country.

 So what, exactly, does this flag represent?

-Whereas a national flag represents a geographically-bounded, polytheistic society with an agenda of economic prosperity and self-preservation at any cost, the Kingdom of God flag represents the worldwide body of Christ with an agenda of reconciling the world to God by transforming lives through self-sacrificial service.
-It is a supranational flag in that it symbolizes God’s ultimate sovereignty over all nations.
+Whereas a national flag represents a geographically-bounded, polytheistic society with an agenda of economic prosperity, national glory, and self-preservation at any cost, the Kingdom of God flag represents the theocracy re-established by Christ over the people of God worldwide, its chain of command bypassing earthly kings, with an agenda of reconciling the world to God by transforming lives through self-sacrificial service.
 The white of the cross represents Christ’s purity.
 The red symbolizes his blood shed for the world, while the shape of the red field suggests his outstretched arms ready to embrace us with his love.
+Its shape is also reminiscent of the altars of stones erected to God, in commemoration of covenant or deliverance, or for worship and sacrifice.
+Jesus became the last and ultimate altar, a living altar through whom we make a continual sacrifice of praise (Heb 13:15).
 The bluish violet field denotes his royalty, while the crown conveys that this is a kingdom, with Christ as the King of Kings.
 The trefoils on the headband represent the Holy Trinity, as does the banding on the orb at top.
+“Everyone who had blue, purple or scarlet yarn or fine linen…brought them” (Exodus 35:23)

 Our True Citizenship

-When we submit to our Lord and become his disciples we become citizens of the kingdom of God, with heaven as our home.
+When we submit to our Lord and become his disciples we become citizens of the kingdom of God.
+Whatever nation we once considered home, we now recognize that heaven is our home (we could, perhaps, be called Heavenites).
 National interests are replaced by kingdom interests.

 “Dear friends, I urge you, as aliens and strangers in the world, to abstain from sinful desires, which war against your soul.”
 (1 Peter 2:11)